harishasan001/one-stock-shop/README.md

 # One Stock Shop
 ### A one stop shop for any particular stock

-The Python scripts create an interactive stock dashboard using the Dash web application framework.
-The dashboard allows users to search for stock tickers and visualize stock data in a user-friendly interface.
+The Python scripts create an interactive stock dashboard using the Dash web application framework, allowing users to search for stock tickers and visualize stock data in a user-friendly interface.
 The dashboard also fetches relevant news articles and calculates the overall sentiment of these articles.

 ## Features
 The stock dashboard provides the following features: